Cleaning a bathroom, the natural way

 Urine smell often lingers in the hinges of toilet seat and under bolt caps on the side of the toilet.
 If you have any young or adult boys in your household, we recommend getting those cleaned out every other week!
 That should take care of any smells.

-Now that you know effective ways to clean your bathroom, are you really thinking of using chlorine-based and ammonia products that could damage your skin, respiratory airways and eyes, or are you ready to make the jump to green cleaners?
+Now that you know effective ways to clean your bathroom, Are Household Cleaners Bad for the Environment? that could damage your skin, respiratory airways and eyes, or are you ready to make the jump to green cleaners?
 Just fyi, the grass is always greener on this side of the fence. ;)